Profiles Menu

 Location:

-The Luhya (or Baluyia as they call themselves) tribal homeland is located in western Kenya north of Lake Victoria from Kisumu to Webuye going north and south, and from Kapsabet on the east to the Uganda border on the west.
+The ethnic homeland of the Luhya (or with a Bantu grammatical marker for "people" in some of their languages, they are sometimes referred to as Abaluyia) is located in western Kenya north of Lake Victoria from Kisumu to Webuye going north and south, and from Kapsabet on the east to the Uganda border on the west.
 This area of Kenya has been described as the most densely populated area of the world, exceeding even India in population density.
 There are also large pockets of Luhya in Nairobi and the surrounding area.

-History: There are various migration traditions among the different Luhya groups.
+There are various migration traditions among the different Luhya groups.
 Some believe they migrated from Egypt.
 Other Bantu peoples as well as Nilotic peoples, have a tradition of origin in "Egypt."
-This is taken to mean a northern area from the Sudan or Ethiopia farther north.
+This is taken to mean an area along the Nile, in the Sudan or Ethiopia.

 The Wanga kingdom was very similar to the Ganda kingdom and other monarchies in Uganda, an unusual form of government for Bantu peoples.
 Mumia was actually the last king in this line and was acknowledged by the British as a "chief."